 Do cats need to be bathed or groomed?

 A natural cat is self-cleaning.
 The natural cat will pull out dead hair and skin cells with its barbed tongue, scratch off worn claw sheaths, and scrape its teeth clean while shearing meat from the bones of its prey.

 The domestic cat, however, is not a natural cat.
 It may have longer hair; it eats a prepared diet, and lives in homes where scratch marks are not very much appreciated.
 With the moderately long hair, the cat may struggle to keep its coat in order, and may suffer from hairballs.
 Daily grooming is essential for long haired breeds, but even short-haired cats can benefit.

 Professional grooming is a must for matted cats of any age.
 There are a couple of different styles to choose from.
 Even a bath and nails and a light sanitary shave to make your cat feel cleaner and fresh smelling.
-At Carol’s Pet Grooming we can come to you.
-Cats are less stressed in their own environment and usually do not do well on car rides.

 Where can I purchase a good pure breed or mix dog or cat?

 I have always been in favor of adopting a pet from either a rescue center or a shelter, like Animal Friends of the Valleys or Ark.
 There is now a deductible available for income tax purposes if you adopt a pet.
 Why not save a life instead of adding to the unwanted in the shelters and rescue centers?